 1.3.
 Implementation methods

-Activities were implemented based on studies of references, reports submitted by the partner colleges, group discussions, in-depth interviews and field surveys.
+Activities were implemented based on studies of references, reports submitted by the partner colleges, group discussions, in-depth interviews, and field surveys.
 The workshop is designed in the direction of presentation-oriented, open discussion to gather broad opinions.
-The course “DX in TVET” is designed following the self-paced learning method and organized on the LMS, using technological equipment of the e-learning studio and applying features of Moodle open source software to increase interaction and evaluate learning outcomes for learners.
+The course “DX in TVET” is designed following the self-paced learning method and organized on the LMS, using technological equipment of the e-learning studio and applying features of Moodle open-source software to increase interaction and evaluate learning outcomes for learners.

 2. EVALUATION OF DIGITAL TRANSFORMATION PROCESSES AND RESULTS AT 11 PARTNER COLLEGES